Aymestrey

-Aymestrey (/'eɪmstɹiː/ AYM-stree) is a village and civil parish in north-western Herefordshire, England.
-The population of this civil parish, including the hamlet of Yatton, at the 2011 Census was 351.
+Aymestrey (/'eɪmstɹiː/ AYM-stree) is a village and civil parish in north-west Herefordshire, England.
+The population of this civil parish, including the hamlet Yatton, at the 2011 Census was 351.

 Location

-It is located on the A4110 road, about 7 miles north-west of Leominster and 8 miles south-west of the historic market town of Ludlow, in south Shropshire.
+It is located on the A4110 road, about 7 miles north-west of Leominster and 8 miles south-west of the historic market town Ludlow, in south Shropshire.
 The village is on the River Lugg.

 Amenities and history

 Aymestrey is home to several homes and cottages, the church dedicated to St John the Baptist and St Alkmund, a village hall and a pub or Inn: The Riverside Inn, situated next to River Lugg just off the main road.

 The Mortimer Trail waymarked recreational walk passes through the village.